vrnimje/Inverted-LQR-Bot-Eklavya/stepper_control/README.md

-# LED-Blink Task
+# Stepper-Control

-This code blinks LEDs on SRA board in certain pattern.
-Completing this task helped us to understand working of gpio pins on esp32 and few functions related to them.
+Here we use ledc(one of two pwm generators in esp32) to accelerate and deaccelerate a stepper motor.